 Participants will have the opportunity to submit a bid for capacity at the Reservation Price which is published on the web site.
 The Reservation Price may be updated from time to time throughout the auction.

 As soon as the Reservation Price is stated, the auction will be in operation.
 You will be able to act at any moment during trading hours.
 If the posted Reservation Price fits your needs, just submit it as your bid.
-Within one hour, you will know the outcome of your bid.
+Within one hour, you should know the outcome of your bid.
 Simple, fast, accurate.

 The Buyer will pay a fixed price for a reservation of electric generation.
 Thereafter, on Buyer’s exercise of its daily call option, the Buyer will pay an index price correlated to natural gas for the energy delivered to Buyer by Enron Power Marketing, Inc. (EPMI).
 The energy is financially firm, supported by liquidated damages.
 The energy deliverable will thus have a firmness surpassing energy generally associated with purchased capacity.